CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     ```

-    For solving this we again have two options, we can guess or we can use the `oc debug` tool.
+    For solving this issue we again have two paths: we can guess or we can use the `oc debug` tool.
 The `oc debug` tool allows you to launch a failed pod in an interactive session without launching the initial command of the Pod.

     ```sh
     $ oc debug backend-7f9c9dbfbb-78sh8